 Earned annual leave may be donated to other career or transitional Postal Service employees who have exhausted their own leave and have a serious health problem.

 Note: Some bargaining agreements provide a leave exchange program for covered full-time and part-time regular employees; this also applies to most non-bargaining unit career employees.
-Under this program, these employees may exchange a certain amount of annual leave for cash.
+Under this program, these employees may exchange a certain amount of unused annual leave for cash.
 See Lump Sum Payments in Chapter 5, Section 1.

 Postal employees are covered by the 1993 Family and Medical Leave Act, which provides up to 12 workweeks of unpaid leave within a Postal Service leave year for the following: birth or adoption of a child, taking in a child for foster care, caring for a family member with a serious health condition, or dealing with the employee’s own serious health condition.
 Time taken for family and medical leave can be taken as annual leave, sick leave, leave without pay or a combination.
 Also see Family and Medical Leave Act in Chapter 5, Section 4.